kellsoo/express_boilerplate/README.md

 };
 ```

-If you would like to use _config.json_ solution, the file (_system-settings.js_) have to contain following code
+If _config.json_ solution will be chosen, the file (_system-settings.js_) will have to contain following code

 ```javascript
 const configVars = JSON.parse(readFileSync(join(__config, 'config.json')));
 ```

-And the _config.json_ file looks like (when the environment is example!):
+And the _config.json_ file will look like (when the environment is example!):

 ```json
 {